iiAhmedYT/ModernDisguise/README.md

 }
 ```

-Here's an advanced wah of using it:
+Here's an advanced way of using it:

 ```java
 import dev.iiahmed.disguise.*;